-Once you have downloaded forms to your device, you’re ready to start collecting data.
-Tap on Fill Blank Form and select the form you’d like to complete.
+Once you have downloaded the forms to your device, you’re ready to start collecting data.
+Tap on Start New Form and select the form you’d like to complete.

-Once you have completed your survey, you can review and edit fields of your form to check for errors before saving.
-Tap on Go to prompt icon, scroll up and down to review all your responses.
+Once you have completed your survey, you can review and edit the fields of your form to check for errors before saving.
+Tap on the Go to prompt icon, and scroll up and down to review all your responses.

 Use Go to prompt function at any time when filling your form to go to the end of the form.

-Forms that are not marked as finalized are saved as drafts in the Edit Saved Form menu in ODK Collect.
+Forms that are not marked as finalized are saved as drafts in the Drafts menu in ODK Collect.
 From the home screen in ODK Collect, you can see the number of saved draft forms in parentheses.

-Tap on Edit Saved Form.
+Tap on Drafts.
 You’ll see a list of your saved draft forms.
-You will also see any forms that were marked as finalized, but not yet submitted to the server.
+You will also see any forms that were marked as finalized but not yet submitted to the server.
 Tap on the name of the form you want to edit.
 Once you are finished editing your form, you again have the option to mark the form as finalized before pressing Save Form and Exit.

-Forms that are marked as finalized appear in the Send Finalized Form menu in ODK Collect (note: forms marked as finalized can still be edited from the Edit Saved Form menu up until they are successfully submitted to the server).
+Forms that are marked as finalized appear in the Ready to Send menu in ODK Collect (note: forms marked as finalized can still be edited from the Drafts menu up until they are successfully submitted to the server).

-Once you have established an internet connection and are ready to submit your form to the server, tap on Send Finalized Form from the ODK Collect main menu.
+Once you have established an internet connection and are ready to submit your form to the server, tap on Ready to Send from the ODK Collect main menu.